Norfolk Coastal Walks

-A walk along The Norfolk Coast Path National Trail is the perfect way to lose yourself in this magical land of sand dunes and salt marsh, sea air and warm welcomes.
-Peddars Way has a different character altogether.
-Rich in history and steeped in ancient legend the trail traverses the very best landscapes Norfolk has to offer.
+A walk along the Peddars Way and Norfolk Coast Path National Trail is the perfect way to lose yourself in this magical land of sand dunes and salt marsh, sea air and warm welcomes. these routes through woodland and coastal paths have a different character altogether.
+Rich in history and steeped in ancient legend, the trail traverses the very best landscapes Norfolk has to offer.
 Peddars Way offers a wonderfully remote-feeling adventure just waiting for you to throw your rucksack over your shoulder or jump on your bike.
-The Trail offers something for everyone from a gentle stroll to a 129.5 mile (208Km) walk.
+The Trail offers something for everyone, from a gentle stroll to a 129.5 mile (208Km) walk.
 The National Trail combines two long-distance walking trails; Peddars Way and the Norfolk Coast Path.
 The route starts in Suffolk at Knettishall Heath Country Park (or Thetford Station for Cyclists) and follows the route of a Roman road to Holme-next-the-Sea on the north Norfolk coast.
 The Peddars Way meets the Norfolk Coast Path at Holme-next-the-Sea as it runs from Hunstanton to Hopton-on-Sea.
-And best of all, Marshview Dairy is based right on the Peddars Way route!
-Meaning you can roll out of bed and straight into a day out steeped in history and beautiful views!
+And best of all, Hunstanton Camping & Glamping with mYminibreak is based right on the Peddars Way route!
+Meaning you can roll out of bed and straight into a day out steeped in history and beautiful coastal views!

 For more information on the wonderful Peddars Way trail, and others in the local area, click HERE.